andrew/ultimate-awesome/README.md

 - [Awesome-Cybersecurity-Datasets](https://github.com/shramos/Awesome-Cybersecurity-Datasets) - A curated list of amazingly awesome Cybersecurity datasets.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders.
+- [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
+- [awesome-dbt](https://github.com/Hiflylabs/awesome-dbt) - A curated list of awesome dbt resources .
 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-view](https://github.com/xinghongfei/awesome-view) - 自定义View有这些足够了.
 - [awesome-seml](https://github.com/SE-ML/awesome-seml) - A curated list of articles that cover the software engineering best practices for building machine learning applications.
 - [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
+- [awesome-executable-packing](https://github.com/dhondta/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-jetpack-compose-learning-resources](https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources) - 👓 A continuously updated list of learning Jetpack Compose for Android apps.
-- [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [awesome-ida-x64-olly-plugin](https://github.com/fr0gger/awesome-ida-x64-olly-plugin) - A curated list of IDA x64DBG, Ghidra and OllyDBG plugins. .
 - [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .